bloominstituteoftechnology/ios-sprint-challenge-favorite-artists/README.md

 **Please read this entire README to make sure you understand what is expected of you before you begin.**

-This sprint challenge is designed to ensure that you are competent with the concepts taught throughout Sprint 11, Objective-C Part 1.
+This sprint challenge is designed to ensure that you are competent with the concepts taught throughout Objective-C Part 1.

-Begin by forking this repository.
+1. Begin by forking this repository.
 Clone your forked repository to your machine.
-There is no starter project.
+2. There is no starter project.
 Create a project for this challenge in this repository and commit as appropriate while you work.
-Push your final project to GitHub, then create a pull request back to this original repository.
+3. Push your final project to GitHub, then create a pull request back to this original repository.

 **You will have 3 hours to complete this sprint challenge**